Qualcomm loses bid to squash FTC antitrust lawsuit

 The FTC couldn't immediately be reached for comment.

-Qualcomm, a pioneer in wireless technology, makes the processor that acts as the brains of mobile devices like the Samsung Galaxy S8, as well the radio chip found in the iPhone 7.
+Qualcomm, a pioneer in wireless technology, makes the processor that acts as the brains of mobile devices like Samsung's Galaxy S8, as well the radio chip found in Apple's iPhone 7.